nameko/nameko/docs/key_concepts.rst

 Key Concepts
 ============

-This section introduces nameko's central concepts.
+This section introduces Nameko's central concepts.

 Anatomy of a Service
 --------------------

-A nameko service is just a Python class.
+A Nameko service is just a Python class.
 The class encapsulates the application logic in its methods and declares any :ref:`dependencies <dependencies>` as attributes.

 Methods are exposed to the outside world with :ref:`entrypoint <entrypoints>` decorators.